BatGun21/S32K312_CAN_Polling/README.md

-# S32K312 CAN Polling Project
+# VCU EVCC Integration Project

-This project demonstrates CAN communication, UART integration, and periodic interrupt handling on the NXP S32K312 microcontroller.
-It includes sending and receiving CAN messages, logging via UART, and using LEDs to indicate various statuses.
+This project integrates an Electric Vehicle Communication Controller (EVCC) with a Vehicle Control Unit (VCU) using NXP's S32K312 microcontroller.
+It includes CAN communication, data packing/unpacking, and EVCC functionality.

 ## Features

 - **CAN Communication**
-  - **Transmission**: The system sends predefined CAN messages with specific IDs and data payloads.
+  - **Transmission**: Sends CAN messages based on the EVCC requirements.
-  - **Reception**: The system receives CAN messages, processes them, and logs the information via UART.
+  - **Reception**: Receives and processes CAN messages from the EVCC.
-- **UART Logging**
+- **Data Packing/Unpacking**
-  - Logs CAN messages and system status updates in real-time.
+  - Utilizes predefined structures for packing data into CAN messages and unpacking received data.
-  - Uses LEDs to indicate different UART status conditions such as errors or busy states.
-- **Periodic Interrupts**
-  - Utilizes the PIT (Periodic Interrupt Timer) module to create regular interrupts for executing periodic tasks.
-- **LED Indicators**
+- **EVCC Functionality**
-  - LEDs connected to GPIO pins indicate system states and UART communication status.
+  - Ensures seamless communication between the EVCC and VCU, facilitating electric vehicle operations.

 ## Functional Overview

 ### CAN Communication

 - **Sending CAN Messages**
-  - The code contains a list of CAN test cases, each with a unique CAN ID and data payload.
+  - The system sends CAN messages with specific IDs and data payloads necessary for EVCC operation.
-  - These messages are sent through the CAN module and are used for testing and demonstration purposes.

 - **Receiving CAN Messages**
-  - The system is configured to receive CAN messages.
+  - CAN messages are received from the EVCC, processed, and appropriate actions are taken based on the data.

+### Data Packing/Unpacking

+- **Packing Data**
+  - Data to be sent via CAN is packed into a specific format using predefined structures.
+- **Unpacking Data**
-  - Upon reception, the CAN data is formatted into a string and logged via UART for easy monitoring.
+  - Received CAN data is unpacked into readable formats for processing and logging.

-### UART Logging

-- **Logging Mechanism**
-  - UART is used to output received CAN messages and other important information.
-  - If any UART errors occur, the system uses LEDs to indicate the specific error condition.

-### Periodic Interrupts

-- **PIT Configuration**
-  - The PIT module is set up to generate interrupts at regular intervals.
-  - These interrupts are used to perform periodic tasks, such as toggling LEDs and checking the system status.

-### LED Indicators
+### EVCC Functionality

-- **Status Indication**
-  - Different LEDs are used to indicate the status of UART communication and other system states.
-  - For example, LEDs may turn on or off based on error conditions or the state of CAN communication.
+- **Integration with VCU**
+  - Facilitates communication between the EVCC and VCU, ensuring proper vehicle control.
+- **Handling EVCC Commands**
+  - Executes commands received from the EVCC, enabling various electric vehicle functionalities.

 ## How It Works

-1. **Initialization**: The system initializes the clock, CAN, UART, and GPIO for LEDs.
+1. **Initialization**: Initializes the S32K312 microcontroller, CAN module, and data structures.
-2. **Sending Messages**: Predefined CAN messages are sent in a loop.
-Each message is logged via UART.
+2. **Data Packing**: Packs data into CAN messages based on the EVCC communication protocol.
+3. **Sending Messages**: Transmits packed CAN messages to the EVCC.
-3. **Receiving Messages**: CAN messages are received and logged in a formatted string over UART.
+4. **Receiving Messages**: Receives CAN messages from the EVCC and unpacks the data.
-4. **Handling Interrupts**: Periodic interrupts are generated to handle tasks such as checking the state of the system and updating LEDs.
-5. **Error Handling**: Any UART errors are indicated through LEDs to alert the user to communication issues.
+5. **Processing Data**: Processes the unpacked data and performs necessary actions.

 ## Dependencies

 - NXP S32K312 microcontroller
+- EVCC and VCU hardware
-- Necessary peripheral drivers and configurations for CAN, UART, PIT, and GPIO.
+- Peripheral drivers for CAN communication

 ## Getting Started

-1. **Setup**: Connect the NXP S32K312 microcontroller to your development environment.
+1. **Setup**: Connect the S32K312 microcontroller to the EVCC and VCU.
-2. **Compile and Upload**: Compile the code using your preferred IDE and upload it to the microcontroller.
+2. **Compile and Upload**: Compile the code and upload it to the S32K312 microcontroller.
-3. **Run the System**: Power on the system to start CAN communication, UART logging, and LED status indication.
+3. **Run the System**: Power on the system to start CAN communication between the EVCC and VCU.

 ---

-This project is a practical demonstration of CAN communication and UART logging using the S32K312 microcontroller, providing a foundational example for automotive and embedded applications.
+This project demonstrates the integration of an EVCC with a VCU using the S32K312 microcontroller, showcasing essential functionalities for electric vehicle control systems.